du82/unfathoming/content/archive/2024/about-me.md

 ## Languages
 I'm fluent in American English and know some domain-specific Mandarin.
-As for programming languages, I am reasonably proficient in:
+As for programming languages, I have worked with many languages, including but not limited to:

 - **Rust**: Developed a search engine in pure Rust, including spider, indexer, and dynamic HTML generator (without any JavaScript).
 - **Dart**: Built two cross-platform mobile apps using Flutter, including a privacy-focused messaging app and a superapp.